mitre-ace-direct/ace-direct/README.md

 Install NGINX on `portal.domain.com`.

 See [./nginx/README.md](./nginx/README.md) for installation instructions.
+There is an installation script there.

 ---